Kate Humble: Career

 In 1990, Humble appeared for the first time as an actress in a TV production, Spymaker: The Secret Life of Ian Fleming, and was credited as "Lauren Heston … The redhead".
 She was the assistant to a casting director who was looking for an actress to play a brief nude scene, and she got the job herself.

-Humble started her television career as a researcher, later transferring to presenting programmes such as Top Gear, Tomorrow's World and the 2001 series The Holiday Programme – You call the shots where the team travelled the world doing whatever viewers recommended, using the then-novel media of text messaging and emailing the team as they travelled.
+Humble started her television career as a researcher, later transferring to presenting programmes such as Top Gear, Tomorrow's World and the 2001 series Holiday: You Call the Shots in which the team travelled the world doing whatever viewers recommended, using the then-novel media of text messaging and emailing the team as they travelled.